metadatacenter/cedar-artifact-library/README.md

    mvn exec:java -Dexec.args="<Input_template_filename.json> <Output_Excel_filename.xlsx> https://terminology.metadatacenter.org/bioportal/integrated-search/ <CEDAR API key>"

-This will a JSON-Schema-based template and convert it into an Excel file.
+This will read a JSON-Schema-based template and convert it into an Excel file.